MwaranoKelvin/PLP-Personal-Profile-Hackathon/README.md

 ## ⚙️ Behavior
 - **Single-page layout** with smooth navigation across sections (About, Skills, Education, Projects, Contact).
 - **Responsive design** adapting to various screen sizes.
-- **Static content** built using semantic HTML and modern CSS techniques.
+- **Static content** built using Vanilla HTML and modern CSS techniques.
 - No backend or database integration — all content is client-side.

 Live site: [kelvinmwarano.vercel.app](https://kelvinmwarano.vercel.app/#About)